markus7017/openhab2-addons/bundles/org.openhab.binding.shelly/README.md

 The binding displays a WARNING in the log if the firmware is older.
 It also informs you when an update is available.
-Use the device' web ui or the Shelly App to perform the update.
+Use the device' web UI or the Shelly App to perform the update.

 ## Other resources